 To boost your body’s ability to recover after a workout, you can also try out various muscle therapy tools.
 Initially designed for athletes, these therapy tools are now available for anyone who would like to accelerate their recovery period.

 - Foam Rollers: Foam rollers are a great, simple way to reduce soreness after a workout.
 They work to massage your muscles and increase blood flow and oxygen to the tissue, aiding in the recovery process.
 They’re light a portable and can accompany you to any post-workout session.
+Sidekick also has a vibrating foam roller that generates heat that is 4x more effective than a regular roller.

 - Compression Tights: Although there is not much evidence on the benefits of compression tights, the thought is that tight gear may work to speed up the recovery process by boosting blood circulation.